joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

     - Views: Non-Shared View Components are specific to a single Route.
         - These almost always depend on global state and should be primarily about integrating various service calls together to implement some interaction.
         - They should contain very little code that itself needs unit testing.
 Any unit testable code specific to them can (and perhaps should) be put into another Service, even if that Service is specific to a given View.

+#### Organization of Options in Vue Components

+As a small note, I write components' options in this order:

+- Name
+- Mixins, if you do that
+- Components
+- Props
+- Data
+- Computed
+- Watch
+- Methods
+- Lifecycle Hooks

+The order is kinda from "what it is" at the top to "what it does" at the bottom.
+Hooks are at the very bottom so you can always find them easily, since they're automatic behaviors that occur and are usually used to execute fetches and stuff.

 #### Non-Shared View Components Should Not Know About Views On Other Routes